eclipse-openj9/openj9-docs/docs/interface_jvmti.md

 For a guide about writing a JVMTI agent, see [http://www.oracle.com/technetwork/articles/javase/jvmti-136367.html](https://www.oracle.com/technetwork/articles/javase/jvmti-136367.html).

-## OpenJ9 extensions
+## Eclipse OpenJ9 extensions

-OpenJ9 extensions to the JVMTI allow a JVMTI agent to query or automatically trigger operations in the VM, including the following tasks:
+Eclipse OpenJ9&trade; extensions to the JVMTI allow a JVMTI agent to query or automatically trigger operations in the VM, including the following tasks:

 | Task  | OpenJ9 extensions |